energy-in-joles/energy-in-joles.github.io/aboutme.md

 ![Me](/assets/img/aboutme/me.jpg){: .mx-auto.d-block :}

 Hi!
 I'm Joel from Singapore.
-I'm currently a 1st year undergrdaduate at Imperial College London reading Electrical and Electronic Engineering.
+I'm currently a 1st year undergraduate at Imperial College London reading Electrical and Electronic Engineering.
 Deeply fascinated by the impact of robotics and artificial intelligence, I hope to build a career in the field, striving to find my place in the intersection of mechanical, electrical and software engineering.

 ### My Journey in Engineering ###